galuhsahid/galuhsahid.github.io/_posts/2017-09-14-on-learning-the-hard-stuff.md

 ---
 layout: post
-title: "On Learning the Hard Stuff"
+title: "On Learning and Doing the Hard Stuff"
 tags: [personal]
 ---